abccodes/fuzzing-exploration/README.md

 ### Overview

+Implementations of selective coverage feedback suppression strategies built on AFL++.
+Contains two approaches: a stochastic method (LCF-S) that probabilistically suppresses coverage feedback on individual executions, and a temporal method (LCF-T) that disables feedback after a predefined point in time.

-This repository contains AFL++ and Magma in the AFLplusplus and magma directories (respectively).
+Contains AFL++ and Magma in the AFLplusplus and magma directories (respectively).
 When the aflplusplus fuzzer is specified in Magma’s configrc, Magma will pull from the AFL++ in AFLplusplus.
 This functionality is available on main branch, while other branches contain various features and modifications.

-This repository contains implementations of selective coverage feedback suppression strategies built on AFL++, exploring whether full coverage guidance is necessary throughout an entire fuzzing campaign.
-We implement and evaluate two approaches: a stochastic method (LCF-S) that probabilistically suppresses coverage feedback on individual executions, and a temporal method (LCF-T) that disables feedback after a predefined point in time.

 #####  The code includes: